cosmos72/stmx/README.md

 Summary
 -------
-STMX is a high-performance implementation of composable Software Transactional Memory (STM) for Common Lisp.
-STM is a concurrency control mechanism aimed at making concurrent programming easier to write and understand.
-Instead of traditional lock-based programming, one programs with atomic transactions.
+STMX is a high-performance implementation of composable Transactional Memory (TM) for Common Lisp.
+TM is a concurrency control mechanism aimed at making concurrent programming easier to write and understand.
-Atomic transactions can be composed together to make larger atomic transactions.
+Instead of traditional lock-based programming, one programs with atomic memory transactions, which can be composed together to make larger atomic memory transactions.

-A transaction gets committed if it returns normally, while it gets rolled back if it signals an error (and the error is propagated to the caller).
+A memory transaction gets committed if it returns normally, while it gets rolled back if it signals an error (and the error is propagated to the caller).

-Finally, transactions can safely run in parallel in different threads, are re-executed from the beginning in case of conflicts or if consistent reads cannot be guaranteed, and effects of a transaction are not visible from other threads until it commits.
+Finally, memory transactions can safely run in parallel in different threads, are re-executed from the beginning in case of conflicts or if consistent reads cannot be guaranteed, and effects of a memory transaction are not visible from other threads until it commits.

-Transactional memory gives freedom from deadlocks, automatic roll-back on failure, and it aims at resolving the tension between granularity and concurrency.
+Memory transactions gives freedom from deadlocks, automatic roll-back on failure, and it aims at resolving the tension between granularity and concurrency.

 ### Latest news, 27th July 2013

-STMX now supports hardware transactions.
+STMX now supports hardware memory transactions.
 It uses Transactional Synchronization Extensions (TSX) available on the following Intel x86-64 processors released in June 2013:
 * Intel Core i5 4570
 * Intel Core i5 4670
 * Intel Core i7 4770

-To actually use hardware transactions with STMX, you will need:
+To actually use hardware memory transactions with STMX, you will need:
 * one of the above CPUs
 * a 64-bit unix-like OS (currently tested on Debian GNU/Linux x86_64)
 * a 64-bit installation of Steel Bank Common Lisp (SBCL) version 1.0.55 or later